YDK-Solutions/ydk/README.md

 ### Mac OS

 The developers of Python2 on Mac OS might face an issue ([#837](https://github.com/CiscoDevNet/ydk-gen/issues/837)).
-This is well know and well documented issue.
+This is well known and documented issue.
 Each developer might have different approaches for its resolution.
 One of them is to use Python2 virtual environment.
 See [Setting up Python virtual environment](#setting-up-python-virtual-environment) for details.

 ## Directory structure